At a Glance

 Updated Subsidy Structure

 The government has heightened the benchmark central financial assistance allocated for residential rooftop solar projects as part of the solar program, aiming to boost project implementation and offset the increased cost of solar panels.
-The financial support for installations up to three KWp has been elevated from the previous Rs 14,588/kWp to Rs 18,000/kWp.
-Furthermore, for projects ranging from three KW to 10 KW, the assistance has seen an increase from Rs 7,294/kWp to Rs 9,000/kWp.
+The financial support for installations up to 3 KWp has been elevated from the previous Rs 14,588/kWp to Rs 18,000/kWp.
 This adjustment underscores the government’s commitment to incentivize and promote the adoption of residential rooftop solar systems by providing more substantial financial backing.

 Subsidy structures over the years: